microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     - TPM Provisioning

-        - Comment out the manual provision settings, uncomment the **dps TPM** settings, then copy in the Id Scope and Registration Id information:
+        - Comment out the manual provision settings, uncomment the **dps TPM** settings, then copy in the ID Scope and Registration ID information:

             ![The configuration file is displayed with the DPS TPM settings uncommented.](media/ex2_image008.png "Configure TPM DPS Settings")